Vish1488/Log_Parsers/README.md

 The script processes raw logs and generates a summarized report for security monitoring and analysis.

 Features:
-✅ Extracts and counts invalid login attempts
+* Extracts and counts invalid login attempts
-✅ Aggregates failed logins by IP address
+* Aggregates failed logins by IP address
-✅ Highlights top offending IPs
+* Highlights top offending IPs
-✅ Generates a clean, human-readable report
+* Generates a clean, human-readable report
-✅ Easily extendable to include:
+* Easily extendable to include:

-🧩 How It Works
+**How It Works**

 The script reads the SSH log file from logs/auth.log.